Mercado del Mar metro station

-Mercado del Mar is the sixteenth station of the Line 3 of the light rail of Guadalajara from south-east to north-west and the third in the opposite direction.
+Mercado del Mar is the sixteenth station of the Line 3 of the Sistema de Tren Eléctrico Urbano of Guadalajara from south-east to north-west and the third in the opposite direction.

 History and construction

 Before the construction of the station, a monument to Emiliano Zapata (created by Juan José Méndez) was removed from the area; its whereabouts remains unclear.
 Another monument, but in honor to the Escuadrón 201 fighter squadron, was also removed and it was moved to a nearby location.

 On June 25, 2018, during the construction of the line, the governor of Jalisco, Aristóteles Sandoval, announced that the station name would be Estación Charros, in honour to the local baseball team Charros de Jalisco, whose home stadium (the Estadio Panamericano de Béisbol) is near the station.
 The name was later replaced by the requests of Rosa Mosqueda and Ernesto Márquez, both representants of the Mercado del Mar Zapopan and of the Asociación de Productores y Comerciantes de Pescados y Mariscos de Jalisco A.C., respectively.
 The chosen name became Estación Mercado del Mar just like it was originally proposed in 2014.
 The construction of Line 3 of the Guadalajara light rail system started at this station in August 2014.
 By August 2017, Mercado del Mar station was the first one to be completed in a structural manner.
 By February 2020, construction of the internal structure and equipment continued to affect the roadway.

 This station is located on the vial node where the following avenues converge: Av.
 Juan Pablo II from Zapopan, Av.
 José Parres Arias and Prol.
 Pino Suárez, as well as the López Cotilla and Pino Suárez Streets, all of which overall drive from and towards the Zapopan historic centre.
 The logotype of the station is a swordfish leaping out of the water with a wale behind submerging.